maximalisimus/aif-master/README.md

 ```

 Also, in the main menu in the category **"Utilities"** there is a shortcut for running the script on behalf of the superuser.

+Then just follow the instructions of the menu that appears.
+For a more accurate guide, use our [Wiki](https://github.com/maximalisimus/aif-master/wiki), where you can get answers to most of the questions about not only this script.

 ---